manjaro/pacman-mirrors/docs/index.md

 ## IMPORTANT TO REMEMBER
 It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman -Syy*.

-## YEE BE WARNED: Deprecated arguments
--g, \--generate
-:   The argument is deprecated in favor of **-f/--fasttrack**

--y, \--sync
-:   An argument which never should have been here.
-The better option is to educate yourself to always use **pacman -Syy** after any change to your mirrorlist

 ## METHODS
 -f, \--fasttrack *NUMBER*